agargaro/three.ez/docs/docs/api/classes/Cameras.OrthographicCameraAuto.md

 • **enabled**: `boolean`

-Determines if the object is enabled. (default: true).
+Determines if the object is enabled.
+Default is `true`.
 If set to true, it allows triggering all InteractionEvents; otherwise, events are disabled.

 #### Inherited from